What are lawn pests?

 Top Tip: If you are unsure if you have Chafer Grubs, a good test is to see if you can roll back the turf like a piece of carpet!

-What are the benefits of pest control?
+What are the benefits or a healthy lawn?

 How can you treat lawn pests?